mv-lab/InstructIR/README.md

 ### FAQS

 > Disclaimer: please remember this is not a product, thus, you will notice some limitations.
+As most all-in-one restoration methods, it struggles to generalize on real-world images -- we are working on improving it.

 - ***How should I start?*** Check our [demo Tutorial](demo.ipynb) and also our [google collab](https://colab.research.google.com/drive/1OrTvS-i6uLM2Y8kIkq8ZZRwEQxQFchfq?usp=sharing) notebook.